cshutchinson/map-filter-reduce-exercises/README.md

              { firstName: 'Zach', lastName: 'Klabunde', role: 'Instructor'}];
 ```

 We want to send out a message to just the Full Stack Residents, telling them what a wonderful job they're doing.
-We can use `.filter()` to return just those users who fit the right role.
+We can use `.filter()` to return just those users who fxit the right role.

 ```javascript
 users.filter(function (user) {